 Plaintiffs in a class action must also establish the benefits of resolving the claims in a class action, showing that a class action lawsuit is a better alternative to pursuing individual lawsuits in resolving the disputes.

 How a Class Action Works

 Once a class is certified by the court, the case moves forward as a California class action lawsuit and potential class members are given the opportunity to “opt out” of the class action, thereby reserving their right to file an individual lawsuit.
 If, by trial or settlement, the class action litigation is resolved in favor of the plaintiffs, class members who did not opt out are notified so they can make a claim for relief.
 In this type of case, the defendant will typically be required to pay the plaintiffs’ attorneys’ fees and court costs, in addition to any damages or penalties ordered by the court.

 Contact Our Experienced Class Action Attorneys

 If you have been the victim of a labor law violation in California, your first course of action should be to consult an attorney with experience handling such claims.
 California labor law is complex and multifaceted and it can be difficult to fully understand your employment rights under California law without a strong legal background.
-For more information about bringing a class action in California, or to discuss your claim with a reputable class action lawyer, contact Davtyan PLC as soon as possible.
+For more information about bringing a class action in California, or to discuss your claim with a reputable class action lawyer, contact Davtyan Law Firm as soon as possible.
 For many wage and hour issues in California, there is a statute of limitations for pursuing a lawsuit, and if you wait too long to protect your rights, you could be barred from seeking compensation.
 With our California employment law attorney on your side, you can be sure that you understand the complexities of class actions and recognize the benefits of bringing a class action lawsuit in California.